Doctor Strange in the Multiverse of Madness: Music

 Doctor Strange composer Michael Giacchino was set to return for the sequel by October 2019, when Derrickson was set as director.
-After Raimi took over, Danny Elfman was hired as composer; Elfman previously worked with Raimi on Darkman (1990), A Simple Plan (1998), Spider-Man (2002), Spider-Man 2 (2004), and Oz the Great and Powerful (2013).
-Elfman said he would refer to Giacchino's Doctor Strange theme in a similar way to how he used Alan Silvestri's theme from The Avengers (2012) when working on Avengers: Age of Ultron (2015).
-By February 2021, Elfman had begun working on music to be used during filming, but would not begin work on the actual score for the sequel for several months.
-In January 2022, Elfman revealed that he was working on completing the score, which included conducting an orchestra at Abbey Road Studios in London.
+After Raimi took over, Danny Elfman was hired as composer; Elfman previously worked with Raimi on the films Darkman (1990), A Simple Plan (1998), Spider-Man (2002), Spider-Man 2 (2004), and Oz the Great and Powerful (2013).
+By February 2021, Elfman had begun working on music to be used during filming, but would not begin work on the actual score for several months.
+In January 2022, Elfman said he was completing work on the score, including conducting an orchestra at Abbey Road Studios in London.
 Elfman's frequent collaborator Steve Bartek worked on the score remotely over Zoom.
-Besides Giacchino's Doctor Strange theme, the score also features the song "WandaVision!" by Kristen Anderson-Lopez and Robert Lopez from the WandaVision episode "Don't Touch That Dial", Ron Wasserman's main theme from X-Men: The Animated Series, and Silvestri's "Captain America March" from Captain America: The First Avenger (2011).
 A soundtrack album featuring Elfman's score was released digitally by Hollywood Records and Marvel Music on May 4, with three "spoiler tracks" that were excluded from the initial release being made available on May 20.

+Elfman referenced Giacchino's Doctor Strange theme in a similar way to how he used Alan Silvestri's theme from the MCU film The Avengers (2012) when working on its sequel Avengers: Age of Ultron (2015).
+The score also features the song "WandaVision!" by Kristen Anderson-Lopez and Robert Lopez, from the WandaVision episode "Don't Touch That Dial", when Wanda is first introduced; Silvestri's "Captain America March" theme from the MCU film Captain America: The First Avenger (2011) for Atwell's Captain Carter appearance; and the main theme from the animated series X-Men '97 (2024–present) by the Newton Brothers, which is an updated version of the main theme from X-Men: The Animated Series composed by Ron Wasserman, for the introduction of Xavier.
+For legal reasons, the latter theme is credited to The Animated Series music executives Haim Saban and Shuki Levy.